-The designated coordinator is expected to work in accordance with the agreed procedures outlined in the Process of Coordination (Section 6).
-In particular, the coordinator should:

-- Allocate slots to airlines - on the basis of established coordination parameters - using priority criteria as outlined in paragraph 6.8 - in a neutral, non-discriminatory and transparent way. - Inform airlines of declared capacity before the submission deadlines for each Schedules Conference. - Upon request, make available to the airlines or to the airport managing body in a timely and efficient manner, the data described in Appendix 1, Part 2: Standard Working Arrangements, paragraph 8. - Monitor and feed back to aircraft operators and to the airport managing body data on the actual use of slots allocated, to ensure that scarce resources are not wasted. - Regularly arrange capacity criteria review meetings with the airport managing body and other relevant parties, which are open to all the airlines concerned. - Call a general consultative meeting between the airlines and the appropriate authorities, when major changes in policy or capacity are planned which could significantly affect scheduling. - Offer advice to the airlines and the appropriate authorities on all matters likely to improve airport capacity or scheduling flexibility, and in particular on any area which will help a return to Level 2 or Level 1 status. - Try to resolve problems arising from conflicting requirements in such a way as to avoid any need for external intervention.
+- The designated coordinator is expected to work in accordance with the agreed procedures outlined in the Process of Coordination (Section 6).
+In particular, the coordinator should: - Notify all interested parties of the coordination parameters to be applied at least one week prior to the industry deadline for submission of initial slot requests for each SC. - Upon request, make available to the airlines or to the airport managing body in a timely and efficient manner, all the data described in Appendix 1, Part 2: Standing Working Arrangements, Section 8. - Attend and participate in all IATA SC's; - Allocate slots to airlines: - on the basis of the coordination parameters; - using priority criteria as outlined in 6.8; - in a neutral, non-discriminatory and transparent way. - Monitor and feed back to aircraft operators and to the airport managing body data on the actual use of slots allocated, to ensure that scarce resources are not wasted; - Regularly arrange meetings to review the coordination parameters with the airport managing body and other relevant parties, which are open to all the airlines concerned; - Call a general consultative meeting between the airlines and the appropriate authorities, to advise the airlines when major changes in policy or capacity are planned which could significantly affect coordination. - Offer advice to the airlines and the appropriate authorities on all matters likely to improve airport capacity or scheduling flexibility, and in particular on any area which will help a return to Level 2 or Level 1 status; - Try to resolve problems arising from conflicting requirements in such a way as to avoid any need for external intervention.